Skip to main content

 Role: Faculty,

-Research Focus/Area: Latin America, United States, Public History, Imperial and Post-Colonial Societies,
+Teaching and Focus Area: Latin America, United States, Public History, Imperial and Post-Colonial Societies,

 U.S. History, 1865-Present; History of U.S. Foreign Relations; Latin America and the World